CompSciHigh24/MrPlates/README.md

 - **Schedule Page**
 >The user will be able to see what options are offered on the menu and on which day it will be availible
 >
+- **Admin Page**
+>The user will be able to alter/ delete items in the menu
+>

 ## Home Page ##

 ### How to use ###

-- The home page is a static page so there is nothing needed to change usign back end code
+- The home page is a static page so it will not change

-- **This will display professional information about Toure**
+- **This will display the menu item's and a button that leads you to a details page**
 >
 ![Example image of what board should print](ReadMePics/home.png)